Highlights from the Ratings and Financial Report for MMTec Inc. (MTC)

 MTC’s Market Performance

-During the last 5 trading sessions, MTC rose by +375.76%, which changed the moving average for the period of 200-days by -42.70% in comparison to the 20-day moving average, which settled at $2.0700.
-In addition, MMTec Inc. saw 18.92% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MTC rose by +120.78%, which changed the moving average for the period of 200-days by -73.23% in comparison to the 20-day moving average, which settled at $2.38.
+In addition, MMTec Inc. saw -48.49% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MTC